-Rothschild & Co recognises that climate-related physical and transition risks have the potential to destabilise the global economy, leading to unexpected market changes.
-From the Group's operational impact to the products and services offered in its business lines, to the clients and supply chain partners it engages with, the Group aims to integrate its sustainability priorities at every level of its business model.
-As such, ESG considerations play an increasing role in its approach to Responsible Investment, and in transaction advice given in the Global Advisory business.
+From the Group's operational impact to the products and services offered in its business lines, to the clients and supply chain partners it engages with, the Group aims to consider its defined sustainability priorities at every level of its business model.
+As such, ESG considerations play an increasing role in the Group's approach to Responsible Investment, and in transaction advice given in the Global Advisory business.